Things have been a little nuts over the past few days. We’re in Kuala Lumpur and will be until at least tomorrow.

-If your wedding is in the summer months, you could even have a good old-fashioned kiwi BBQ.
+If your wedding is in the summer months, you could even have a good old-fashioned kiwi BBQ in the Mint Springs Farm.
 Think sizzling sausages, BBQed mushrooms, and a huge array of delicious salads and breads.
 Cheap, simple and always a winner.

 You could even have a potluck wedding (where guests bring a plate to share in lieu of gifts), but this won’t go down well in many social circles, so tread with caution.

 Ask friends to help with different aspects of your wedding – anything from providing photography services to altering your dress.
 Friends are usually only too happy to help out, and they can offer their services instead of a gift.
 I perform celebrant duties for all my friends – it is an honour to be able to marry two people you love and admire, and it helps them save money on their budget and get a truly personalised service – so everybody wins.